Does radiation therapy cause second cancers?

 Radiation therapy techniques have steadily improved over the last few decades.
 Treatments now target the cancers more precisely, and more is known about setting radiation doses.
 These advances are expected to reduce the number of secondary cancers that result from radiation therapy.
 Overall, the risk of second cancers is low and must be weighed against the benefits gained with radiation treatments.

-To learn more about this, please see our document called Second Cancers in Adults.
+To learn more about this, see Second Cancers in Adults.

 Last Medical Review: October 27, 2014 Last Revised: October 27, 2014